YTFGolf/fandom-discussions-viewer/doc/README.md

 - `/f`: same thing as Fandom's discussions (`/f/p/{postId}/r/{replyId}`)
 - `/mw`: message walls.
 Format will be `/mw/{userId}/p/{postId}/r/{replyId}`
 - `/c`: article comments.
 Format will be `/c/{stablePageId}/p/{commentId}/r/{replyId}`
+  - Note: I may make it not use `stablePageId` since that way you can't view every page
+  - Saying that you probably should be able to just use the Fandom website to post a comment on said page

 ### Server routes